 Installation from package

-Alpine Linux has gitea in its community repository.
-It follows the latest stable version. for more information look at https://pkgs.alpinelinux.org/packages?name=gitea&branch=edge.
+Alpine Linux has Gitea in its community repository which follows the latest stable version.

 apk add gitea

 The rolling release distribution has Gitea in their official community repository and package updates are provided with new Gitea releases.

 pacman -S gitea